Alejogb1/job-board/blog-data/why-does-rails-6-not-route-the-userssignout-path.md

 id: "why-does-rails-6-not-route-the-userssignout-path"
 ---

-Alright, let’s dive into this.
+, let’s dive into this.
 I've seen this specific routing quirk trip up quite a few developers, and it's a great example of how framework defaults, while typically helpful, can occasionally lead us down a rabbit hole.
-The issue with Rails 6 seemingly ignoring `/users/sign_out` is not that it’s *not* routing, but rather how it's interpreting that request in the context of Devise, the authentication engine that’s usually behind such paths.
+The issue with Rails 6 seemingly ignoring `/users/sign_out` is not that it’s _not_ routing, but rather how it's interpreting that request in the context of Devise, the authentication engine that’s usually behind such paths.

 My personal experience traces back to a large project I worked on several years ago.
 We were migrating a very large Rails 4 application to Rails 6, and the upgrade process had its share of gotchas, including this exact routing problem with sign out.
 We expected `/users/sign_out` to behave like it did before, but it just wasn’t working.
 Debugging showed that the route wasn't actually missing, but Devise was intervening to handle the sign-out process.
 The problem wasn't that Rails 6 didn't understand the path, but that Devise had pre-emptively intercepted it, and that the route as it was conceived wasn’t the one it was looking for.

-Fundamentally, the issue isn’t that Rails 6 *cannot* route `/users/sign_out`.
-It *can*, and it *does*.
+Fundamentally, the issue isn’t that Rails 6 _cannot_ route `/users/sign_out`.
+It _can_, and it _does_.
 The problem lies in Devise’s default behavior.
 Devise, when configured to operate on a given resource (like `User`), generates a collection of routes including those associated with user registration, sign in and sign out.
 By default, Devise generates its sign-out route as a `DELETE` request to `/users/sign_out`.
 This default is important because HTTP verbs are crucial for RESTful routing, and `DELETE` verbs are semantically used for destroying a resource.
 Logging out is, in effect, terminating a user session and, hence, it fits that semantic model.

 When you send a `GET` request to `/users/sign_out`, Rails' routing engine, even before Devise gets involved, is not going to find a matching route.
 Devise's router only has a route configured for the `DELETE` verb for this path.